By: Marilyn L. Davis

 Harvard psychologists, V.A.
 Howard and J.H.
 Barton, summarize existing studies in their book Thinking on Paper with the observation that drafting involves “intuition, imagination, risk-taking, a headlong plunge down new corridors of thought and experience.”

-So, in our drafts of posts, papers, or books, we give ourselves permission to simply create.
+So, in our drafts of posts, papers, or books, we permit ourselves to just create.
 We’re not editing, revising, reworking, or even being critical—we’re simply writing.
 We’re not thinking about the glowing comments, whether our readers will like it, or if the post will go viral.
 At this point, we’re writing because it satisfies our need to write.

 Start with An Idea and Build from There